 I don't want to sue my employer

-- An employee injured at work cannot sue their employer (unless they reserve their common law rights to sue at the time of hire.
-Don't worry, never happens).
+- An employee injured at work cannot sue their employer (unless they reserve their common law rights to sue at the time of hire which I've never seen happen).
 Filing a claim with the Worker's Compensation Court is NOT a lawsuit!!!
 The only exception being if the employer did not carry workers' compensation insurance coverage at the time of the injury.
 In these cases, the injured employee can file a lawsuit and pursue any cause of action available to them.

 Can I receive Pain and Suffering?